Ross W. Stahl during an oral history recording session at

 Phil Morse: Then on Main Street, there was a barber (shop) there for many, many years, right...

 Ross Stahl: Yeah ...a barber...there was a fellow named William Russell, he was where the little real estate place there, Mr. Winston owned.
 That was...I think he was located in the brick building on the corner there...that's still there.
 I think he had a barbershop there and on the other side of the street, there was a man by the name of David Trembly, that had a barbershop there for many years.
-Then prior to Mr. Trembly, I think the man whose name was George Galluccia (sp?).
+Then, before Mr. Trembly, I think the man whose name was George Galluccia (sp?).
 I recall going there when I was very young.

 00:22:20